 In March 2024, Arcturus and CSL Seqirus initiated a Phase 3 pivotal study with the ARCT-2303 candidate vaccine containing the XBB1.5 Omicron variant.
-The purpose of this study is to generate additional immunogenicity and safety data for the recently recommended vaccine composition and support product licensure in the United States.
-In addition, the study will assess the
+The study aims to generate additional immunogenicity and safety data in multiple ethnicities to support regulatory filings in the US and globally.
+In addition, the study will assess the co-administration of the ARCT-2303 vaccine with the age-appropriate seasonal influenza vaccines.
+Overall, 1,499 young and older adults were recruited in the study in Australia, Costa Rica, Honduras and the Philippines.